umdhelpdesk/whenWeWorkClient/README.md

  1. Show user a message when signin cridentials are wrong
  2. Show message when creating a user fails or is successful
  3. Add angular calendar to dashboard
- 4. Add UI to for user to add Avaiulability
+ 4. Add UI to for user to add Availability